119 Niche Side Hustles to Help You Create New Income Streams

 #34: Airbnb Hosting or Co-Hosting

 Airbnb can be an excellent strategy to not only rent out a property but also spare rooms.
-Whether you have a basement apartment, garage apartment, guest house, or just a spare room, Airbnb is built to help you earn good money.
+Whether you have a basement apartment, garage apartment, guest house, or just a spare room, Airbnb is built to help you earn from your home or spare room to make money.
 There are many Airbnb owners even in small rural towns who have made good money off of this.
 After all, large families need a place to stay during the holiday visits.

 #35: Private Labeling